eddyluursema/modeltrain/DR4018/Preset1/README.md

 * Click on the signal sg7 in the RocRail interface several times
 * Look at the test DR4018 and the logging

-**Using preset 1 has the advantage of not wasting an extra output to a superfluous light.**
+**Using preset 1 has the advantage of not wasting an extra output to a superfluous white light.**